bzhanglab/AutoRT/README.md

 ```

 #### Installation
-AutoRT is a python3 package and its dependencies can be installed via
+AutoRT is a python3 package.
+[TensorFlow](https://www.tensorflow.org/) (>=2.3.1) is supported.
+Its dependencies can be installed via
 ```shell
 $ pip install -r requirements.txt
 ```

 AutoRT has been tested on both Linux and Windows systems.
+It supports training and prediction on both CPU and GPU, but GPU is recommended for model training.

 ## Usage